 6. You’re Not Promoting Your Website

 Another one of the potential reasons you’re not getting any website traffic is that you’re not promoting your site.
 This isn’t the Field of Dreams – people won’t come just because you built it.
 You have to let them know it’s there and help them find it when they are looking.
 In addition to SEO, there are plenty of other ways to promote your website.

-Making sure you’ve claimed your Google My Business profile and that your NAP citation (name, address, phone number, etc.) is consistent across major directories are a couple of ways to promote your website.
+Making sure you’ve claimed your Google Business Profile and that your NAP citation (name, address, phone number, etc.) is consistent across major directories are a couple of ways to promote your website.
 They are also some of the key components of any local SEO strategy.